instaloader/instaloader/docs/contributing.rst

     obtained, how would it be further processed?

-  - Describe already-working **alternatives of the feature** and how they compare with your proposed solution.
+  - Describe already-working **alternatives of the feature** and how they compare to your proposed feature.

   - Briefly describe how your suggested feature **conforms with Instaloader's project goal**.

 - Explain your **solution ideas**.
 Describe your ideas on how the feature could be implemented and the underlying problem could be solved.
-Also describe alternatives that you have considered.
+Also **describe alternatives** that you have considered.

 Donations
 ---------